 Farmers have long relied on liquid fish fertilizers because they are a source burn-free nitrogen, phosphorus, and potassium.
 Traditional Native American growers were well aware of the benefits that decaying fish could bring to their soil; they buried fish under mounded soil and planted the 3 Sisters (corn, beans, and squash) directly on top of […]

 Building Resilience and Flexibility into Midwest Organic Potato Production

 When Maria Carter’s parents emigrated to America from the Netherlands in 1956, they brought along a knowledge of growing seed potatoes.
 Shortly after they put down roots in North Dakota, they put down tubers to start their new seed potato farm.
 They knew potato growers needed healthy seed potatoes, and they knew how to grow […]

 Ohio Farmer Develops Mobile Hops Dryer

-In a state that boasts 300 craft breweries, David Volkman is one of many craft beer enthusiasts in Ohio.
+In a state that boasts 300 craft breweries, David Volkman is among many craft beer enthusiasts in Ohio.
 But Volkman, with 12 acres of land in Warren County, is not only supporting Ohio’s craft brewing industry through consumption; he’s also contributing to its production.
-In 2012, he and his wife, Nina, started transitioning some […]
+In 2012, he and his wife, Nina, started transitioning some of […]